Network Gathering 2025

 A celebration of community-led research

-Our second in-person meeting bringing together communities, researchers, and practitioners passionate about community-led research took place on Tuesday 11 November 2025 in Inverness.
+Our second in-person meeting bringing together communities, researchers, and practitioners passionate about community-led research took place on Tuesday 11 November 2025 in Inverness at the WASPS Creative Academy.

 We had an incredible day connecting, learning, and celebrating the power of community-led research across rural and island Scotland.
 From inspiring spotlight talks and creative workshops to heartfelt conversations and new collaborations, the day was a powerful reminder of why community knowledge really does matter.